-Before you move ahead, consider listening to this series of four podcast episodes we did on Japanese first-person pronouns.
+Before you read on, consider listening to this series of podcast episodes we made on Japanese first-person pronouns.
 They give you a good overview of 私, 僕, うち, and 俺, which are arguably the most important to know.
-And as always, we dig into a few details on each of these that evolve naturally in the conversation, so to get the full picture you should listen to the p-cast and read the article.
+And as always, we dig into a few details of each of these that evolve naturally in the conversation, so to get the full picture we recommend reading the article and listening to the podcast.
+Following requests from readers, we also made an episode about how stereotypically-male first-person pronouns are used by female speakers.
 If you like what you hear, why not subscribe to the podcast?

 Common First-Person Pronouns

-If you're just starting to learn Japanese, the most common 一人称代名詞 are the ones you may already know and use.
-But each one contains nuances that most textbooks don't cover, so it's important to learn the specifics for each one carefully.
+Even if you're just starting to learn Japanese, you may already know and use the most common first-person pronouns.
+But each one contains nuances that most textbooks don't cover, so let's go over the specifics for each one.

-The most common Japanese first-person pronoun is 私 (わたし, わたくし).
-Most textbooks teach this one right off the bat, which makes sense because it's a flexible word you can use in both casual and formal situations.
-If you're a Japanese beginner or not yet confident using other first-person pronouns, 私 is a fine choice.
+You're probably familiar with わたし already, as most textbooks teach this one right off the bat.
+It's flexible, and relatively neutral in terms of gender expression and formality.
+If you're a beginner, or not yet confident using other first-person pronouns, わたし is a fine choice.

 - Me too! (casual)